CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 ### Task 1: Create a *Language* resource

+In this task, you will learn how to create a **Language** resource to enable natural language processing capabilities in your applications.

 You can use many Azure AI Language features with either a **Language** or **Azure AI services** resource.
 There are some instances where only a Language resource can be used.
 For the exercise below, we will use a **Language** resource.
 If you haven't already done so, create a **Language** resource in your Azure subscription.

 1. In the azure portal, click the **&#65291;Create a resource** button and search for *Language service*.
 Select **create** a **Language service** plan.
 You will be taken to a page to **Select additional features**.
 Keep the default selection and click **Continue to create your resource**.